HomeGymAdvice.comUpdated April 2026

 ## Budget Pick: JX Fitness Doorframe Bar

 For anyone starting out — doing 3-8 pull-ups per session, building the habit — this is the right buy.
 The £15 price difference between this and the Iron Gym Original is not worth worrying about at this stage.
+Prove the habit with the budget bar, upgrade later if needed.

 ---